 But hear me out: even if Queen Anne is a wealthy area, this doesn’t mean you won’t find plenty of great hotels for each type of budget out there.
 Ah, and if you were wondering where the famous Space Needle building is located in Seattle – it’s in the Queen Anne neighborhood!

-Queen Anne district is also one of the most modern and well-developed neighborhoods in the entire city and it sits right on a hill, so it’s sometimes referred to as “Queen Anne Hill”.
-Some important attractions in this area include the Seattle Pacific Science University, the Museum of Pop Culture (MoPOP), the Children’s Museum, the Seattle Monorail and Kerry Park, as well as many great restaurants, bars and cafes.
+Queen Anne district is also one of the most modern and well-developed neighborhoods in the entire city, and it sits right on a hill, so it’s sometimes referred to as “Queen Anne Hill.”
+Some important attractions in this area include the Olympic Sculpture Park, the Seattle Pacific Science University, the Museum of Pop Culture (MoPOP), the Seattle Children’s Museum, the Seattle Monorail, and Kerry Park, as well as many great restaurants, bars, and cafes.

 So if you want to be close to the Space Needle and the Museum of Pop Culture, here are the best hotels in this area that you can choose from:

-- Staypineapple at The Maxwell Hotel – Do you want to enjoy the ultimate luxury stay while being super close to the Museum of Pop Culture, the Space Needle and the Olympic Sculpture Park as well?
-This hotel is a great choice, as it’s within walking distance to all of them!
+- Staypineapple at The Maxwell Hotel – Do you want to enjoy the ultimate luxury stay while being super close to the Museum of Pop Culture, the Space Needle, and the Olympic Sculpture Park as well?
+This hotel is a great choice, as it’s within walking distance of all of them!

-- The Mediterranean Inn – Do you want to be super close to the Space Needle and other cool landmarks in Seattle?
+- The Mediterranean Inn – If you want to be super close to the Space Needle, the Pacific Science Center, and other cool landmarks in Seattle?
 Then make sure to book a room here, it offers an excellent value for the money!
-Among other cool facilities, this hotel offers a rooftop patio, beautiful rooms and free Wi-Fi.
+Among other cool facilities, this hotel offers a rooftop patio, beautiful rooms, and free Wi-Fi.

-- MarQueen Hotel – Here’s another great place located very close to the Space Needle!
-This 4-star hotel has an on-site spa, hair salon and business center as well – can you believe it?
+- MarQueen Hotel – This 4-star hotel has an on-site spa, hair salon, and business center as well – can you believe it?
 It is also super close to various boutique shops, the Space Needle and many landmarks in the city.

-- The Halcyon Suite Du Jour – Are you on a tight budget but still want to be walking distance to the Space Needle?
+- Four Points Sheraton – Are you on a tight budget but still want to be within walking distance of the Space Needle?
 This cute and cozy bed and breakfast is the best place that you can find!
-You will benefit from free Wi-Fi, free parking and daily housekeeping as well – how great is that?
+You will benefit from free Wi-Fi, free parking, and daily housekeeping as well – how great is that?

 - Hampton Inn & Suites Seattle – Still didn’t find the best budget property close to the Space Needle in Seattle yet?
 No worries, I have another beautiful option for you!
 This 3-star hotel has all of the facilities and amenities that you might want for a pleasant stay!